ndrini/appace/README.md

 - git merge or delete main branch

 Done:
+- 2023-03-16 change the hardcoded values of the pages with variables
+  - leverage the constants.js file
-- simplified version of routing with switch statement
+- 2023-03-15 simplified version of routing with switch statement

+## Tech backlog

+- remove from dependencies     "@react-native-community/cookies": "^5.0.1",